cwallacebailey/Original-Sub-2/README.md

 ![quiz page top row](assets/readme_images/top-row.png)

 * The central section of the quiz
     * Initially the user is presented with a selection of four answers and no celebrity image.
+The image quickly lets the user know what to do and looks nice on opening the quiz page.
 Once the user clicks an area of the image that portion of the celebrity image is revealed

 The below shows before the user clicks